What Are The Normal Cholesterol Levels

 Cholesterol is a fatty substance known as a lipid which is found in all your body cells.
 Cholesterol is needed to make hormones, vitamin D, and help you to digest foods.
-It's mainly made by the liver, but can be found in some foods from animal sources, such as egg yolks, meat, and cheese.
+Cholesterol is mainly made by the liver, but can be found in some foods from animal sources, such as egg yolks, meat, and cheese.
 Too much cholesterol can cause plaque build-up.

 - High-density lipoprotein (HDL)